This page describes some of the features of the Cloud Monitoring API v3.

 on managing the results of the

-See the introduction to Metrics and Time Series.
+See the introduction to Metrics, time series, and resources.

-See the Cloud client libraries for Stackdriver Monitoring to get started with Stackdriver Monitoring in your language of choice.
+See the client libraries for Cloud Monitoring to get started with Cloud Monitoring in your language of choice.